 Their webs are made up of cobwebs consisting of irregular tangles of sticky silken fibers.

-The bite of black cobweb spiders can be pretty painful, causing general malaise for about a day.
-This syndrome, often referred to as steatodism, is a less severe version of the illness caused by the bite of true black widows, called latrodectism.
+Yes, Black cobweb spiders can bite.
+Their bite can be pretty painful, causing general malaise for about a day.
+This syndrome, often known as steatodism, is a less severe version of the illness caused by the bite of true black widows, called latrodectism.

 Other names | False katipō Spider |